 - it can translate offline if you download the languages when you are connected to the internet, so no mobile data panic;

 Foursquare will give you recommendations of restaurant or cool places to visit according to your location and preferences.
 Wanna eat sushi in Spain?
-Let Foursquare check if there are any restaurant in the area.
+Let Foursquare check if there are any restaurants in the area.
 You can see the reviews and the grate the place has, according to other people’s experience.

 3. Trip Advisor

-The advanced version of Foursquare, Trip Advisor will actually give you pieces of advice for your trip. :D Crazy, huh?!
+The advanced version of Foursquare, Trip Advisor will actually give you pieces of advice for your trip. 😀 Crazy, huh?!
 You get pieces of advice for trips, plane flights, places to visit or eat.
 It is more complex than Foursquare and I like to surf it a day before to decide how the next day will look like.

 4. Google Maps

 Google made the most useful apps for travelling of all time.
 Their maps show you petrol stations, bus stops, ATMs and not only.
-Another strong point of Google Maps (beside being super accurate) is that you can download them for offline use.
+Another strong point of Google Maps (besides being super accurate) is that you can download them for offline use.
 Again, no mobile data wasted.

 Not so famous as the previous apps, Bonjournal is a minimalist journal app for travelling.
-You can add Photos, check ins and the design of this app is so simple yet beautiful.
+You can add Photos, check-ins and the design of this app is so simple yet beautiful.
 Keep all those nice memories and photos in one place.